 According to a report published in the NBCNEWS, “Children with pet dogs had lower levels of the “stress hormone” cortisol when they interacted with their four-legged companions, compared with children who did not actively engage with their dog.”

 Too much stress not only affects your mental health but also your physical wellness.
-Petting or playing with animals increase levels of stress-reducing hormones ‘oxytocin’ and reduce the levels of cortisol (stress hormone).
+Petting or playing with animals increases levels of stress-reducing hormones ‘oxytocin’ and reduces the levels of cortisol (stress hormone).

 3. Better heart health

 According to the World Health Organization, “An estimated 17.9 million people died from CVDs in 2016, representing 31% of all global deaths.
 Of these deaths, 85% are due to heart attack and stroke.”

 Most of us know – good lifestyle choices including a healthy diet, regular workout, and meditation are the key factors to reduce the risk of heart diseases.